coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 <a id="using"></a>

-## Using Corona
+## Using CORONA_CORE_PRODUCT

-### Corona Scripting
+### Scripting

-Corona uses the [Lua](https://www.lua.org/) scripting language.
+CORONA_CORE_PRODUCT uses [Lua](https://www.lua.org/) scripting language.
 If you've ever programmed in any language, you will find Lua an easy transition.
-Our [Introduction to Lua][guide.start.introLua] guide provides an overview of Lua, or you can [learn Lua on YouTube](https://www.youtube.com/playlist?list=PLxgtJR7f0RBKGid7F2dfv7qc-xWwSee2O).
+[Introduction to Lua][guide.start.introLua] guide provides an overview of Lua, or you can [learn Lua on YouTube](https://www.youtube.com/playlist?list=PLxgtJR7f0RBKGid7F2dfv7qc-xWwSee2O).
 In a very short time, you will find yourself writing that great app that you've dreamed of creating!

 If you're completely new to programming, Lua is still easy to learn and this guide will help you along.